Health effects of electronic cigarettes: Youth

 A 2016 review concluded that nicotine exposure harms youths' growing brains.
 Vaping is associated with a positive association of vaping and chronic bronchitis among US high school juniors and seniors; which persisted among former users.
 Vaping was associated with an increased diagnosis of asthma and asthma-related school absences among Korean never-smoker high school students.
 A 2018 review concluded that child vapers had a higher likelihood of more and more significant adverse effects than child smokers.
 Significant harmful effects included cyanosis, nausea, and coma.

 A 2020/21 survey of 39,214 young people (aged 16 to 19) from the US, Canada, and England found that those who vaped were more likely to have breathing issues (breathlessness, wheezing, chest pain, phlegm, and cough) than those who did not.
 Also, the more young people vaped, the higher their chance of breathing issues.

 Cardiovascular

+Reported risks include exposure to toxic chemicals, increased likelihood of respiratory and cardiovascular diseases, reduced lung function, reduced cardiac muscle function, and increased inflammation.
 A 2018 review concluded that the specific role of nicotine in cardiovascular disease had not been established.

 A 2023 review concluded that vaping causes significant, potentially harmful effects on many cardiovascular parameters.
 A 2024 review attributed cardiovascular effects to oxidative stress, inflammation, endothelial dysfunction, atherosclerosis, hemodynamic effects, and platelet function.
 A 2019 review reported limited evidence of vaping's adverse impacts on endothelial function and arterial hardening.
 A 2017 review concluded that vaping could exacerbate adverse cardiovascular effects among those who already have cardiovascular disease.
 Studies of aldehydes, particulates, and flavorings reported mixed impacts on cardiovascular health.
 A 2017 review stated that low amounts of aldehydes are a health concern, particularly among individuals with cardiovascular disease.
 Vaping is associated with heart failure.
 A 2017 review concluded that vapor particles can enter circulation via the airways.